 - Amenities include a recreation hall, showers and restrooms, laundry and playground.
 Access the river from the campground to fish, swim or paddle.
 Canoes and kayaks are available for rent from the campground office.

 - Reservations may be made up to 11 months in advance through ReserveAmerica.

 Immerse yourself in the Real Florida as you paddle through moss-draped cypress trees, river otters, wading birds and numerous other sights and sounds along the crystal clear water way.

-- Daily canoe and kayak rentals are available within the park from Guest Services Inc.
+- Daily canoe and kayak rentals are available within the park.